Sparrowium/Documentation/Computer Science/Computer Systems/System Software/Linux.md

 	- If you want to keep a background process running, even after you close the shell you can prepend the `nohup` command.
 Further, for a process that is already running and wasn’t prepended with `nohup`, you can use `disown` after the fact to achieve the same effect.
 Finally, if you want to get rid of a running process, you can use the `kill` command with various levels of forcefulness.

-- [Modern Commands]: Includes navigating folder (cd), listing directory contents (ls), finding files (find), and displaying the content of files (cat, less).
+- Modern Commands Includes navigating folder (cd), listing directory contents (ls), finding files (find), and displaying the content of files (cat, less).
 Some of them are drop-in replacements, and others extend the functionality.
-All of them offer some‐ what sane default values for common operations and rich output that is generally eas‐ ier to comprehend, and they usually lead to you typing less to accomplish the same task.
+All of them offer some‐ what sane default values for common operations and rich output that is generally eas‐ier to comprehend, and they usually lead to you typing less to accomplish the same task.
 This reduces the friction when you work with the shell, making it more enjoyable and improving the flow.

 	- Listing Directory with `exa`.